NeoAxis/NeoAxisEngine/README.md

 <li><b>Did I understand correctly that the NeoAxis Engine is provided free of charge with full source code, while the no any royalties?
 I should not even add splash screen when starting my game, just mention it in the credits?</b>

 That's right.
 However, we will be glad of any help with the development of the engine, including its popularization.</li>

+<li><b>What is the easiest way to explain the license?</b>
+The engine is a free and open source product.
+Need mentions the engine in your project.
+The editor is not completely open source, it is royalty-free app with source code provided.</li>

 <li><b>What is the difference between the version on the GitHub and the installer from www.neoaxis.com?</b>